nashqueue/comos-tutorial-blog/tutorial.md

 }
 ```

 Next, look at the `x/blog/handler.go` file.
-Ignite CLI has added a `case` to the `switch` statement inside the `NewHandler` function.
+Ignite CLI has added three `case` statements to the `switch` statement inside the `NewHandler` function.
 This switch statement is responsible for routing messages and calling specific keeper methods based on the type of the message:

 ```go